odpi/egeria/open-metadata-implementation/repository-services/docs/README.md

 support for the OMASs.

 * **[Administration Services](subsystem-descriptions/administration-services.md)** drive the
-initialization of the OMRS at server startup plus access to the OMRS's internal status.
-It relies on the OMAG Server to supply it with the configuration information to initialize the connectors it should use and connectors with other open metadata servers.
+initialization of the OMRS at server startup, provide access to the OMRS's internal status and coordinate the orderly termination of OMRS when the open metadata services are deactivated.
+OMRS's administration services are called by the server's administration services.
+It is supplied with configuration information including:
+  * Connections for the connectors it should use.
+  * Information about the local repository (if any).
+  * Whether the enterprise repository services should be initialized.
+  * Details of any cohorts it should join.

 * **[Cohort Services](subsystem-descriptions/cohort-services.md)** manage the local
 server's membership in one or more open metadata repository cohorts.